Water footprint: Artificial intelligence

+Domestic sector

 The water footprint of an individual refers to the sum of their direct and indirect freshwater use.
 The direct water use is the water used at home, while the indirect water use relates to the total volume of freshwater that is used to produce the goods and services consumed.

 The average global water footprint of an individual is 1,385 m^{3} per year.
 Residents of some example nations have water footprints as shown in the table: